haslamdb/sra-submission-tools/README.md

 ## Overview

 Submission of raw sequence files to the SRA database is a pain.
+Metadata file formatting requirements are unforgiving.
+Navigating the project and sample submission process is complex for first time users.

 This package provides tools to make preparation and submission of metagenomic sequence data to the SRA database somewhat less painful.
 It helps with: